Nasal Issues & Nosebleed

 Apollo Multispeciality Hospital, Kolkata, 58, Canal Circular Rd, Kadapara, Phool Bagan, Kankurgachi, Kolkata, West Bengal 700054

-India offers high-quality psoriasis treatment at much lower costs than many other countries.
-On average, treatment in India ranges from ₹20,000 to ₹1,00,000 (approximately $240 to $1,200).
-The final cost may vary based on multiple factors such as the treatment method, hospital location, and severity of the condition.
-Before viewing the detailed table of treatment-wise costs, it's helpful to understand what influences these expenses most.
+The average cost of psoriasis treatment ranges from $240 to $1,200 in India and between $400 and $1,800 in Thailand.
+The final cost may vary depending on the treatment method, hospital location, and severity of the condition.
+Before viewing the detailed table of treatment-wise costs, it’s helpful to understand what influences these expenses most.

 Cost Breakdown of Psoriasis Treatment in India